llavaud/kbt/README.md

 # Kibana Backup Tool

-This script allow to list and export kibana resources like searchs, visualizations and dashboards.
+This script allow to list and export kibana resources like search, visualization and dashboard.

 ## Table of contents
 * [Installation](#installation)